Becoming a provider of listings¶

-Becoming a provider of listings in Snowflake makes it easier to manage sharing from your account to other Snowflake accounts.
+Becoming a listing provider allows you to offer listings to consumers privately or on the Snowflake Marketplace.
+Being a Snowflake listing provider makes it easier to manage sharing from your account to other Snowflake accounts.

 When you share data as a provider, you can do the following: